- YorkPass Homepage

-Here for the day, get an early start and visit York’s top five iconic attractions, all a short walk from each other...
+Here for the day, get an early start and visit York’s iconic attractions, all a short walk from each other...

-Plus a 24 hour city sightseeing bus tour ticket allowing you to put your feet up and enjoy the city sights or simply hop on and off around the attractions
+York city sightseeing bus hop on hop off bus tour £14.00 allowing you to put your feet up and enjoy the city sights or simply hop on and off around the attractions

 Remember to use the discount vouchers in the guidebook when you stop for a bite to eat or just an ice cream

 Normal admission for the above listed attractions would cost £57.50 with a York Pass £42.00